vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 .. figure:: img/buckets3-3.png

-!!!!!!!!!!!!
-Bootstrap Bucket have to be created in same region of VPC     !!!!!!!!!!!!!!!!!!
+.. note:: Select the same region as your VPC.
 You will need to enter a globally unique bucket name.
 AWS will warn you if the name is not unique.

 Once the bucket is created, select your bucket and click on **copy ARN** button and copy/paste the value in file named **ARNBucket**